scaleoutsean/eseries-perf-analyzer/SCREENSHOTS.md

 Unlike the SANtricity UI, EPA Collector lets you get all Snapshot and Linked Clone-related details in one place.

-Repo group size, snapshot "group" (not really a group), snapshot count, linked clone count, repo group utilization, and more.
+Repository group size, snapshot "group" (not really a group), snapshot count, linked clone count, repository group utilization, and more.

 ![Repo groups, snapshots, linked clones](./images/dashboard_snapshots.png)